Search Jobs In Elk Grove

 Knowledge of:

-• Methods and techniques of effective technical, administrative, and financial record keeping, data collection, and research.
+• Principles and practices of record keeping, data collection, and report preparation.

 • Techniques for effectively representing the City in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations.